 The Company maintains certain defined contribution plans for its employees, including the Marsh & McLennan Companies 401(k) Savings & Investment Plan ("401(k) Plan"), that are qualified under U.S. tax laws.
 Under these plans, eligible employees may contribute a percentage of their base salary, subject to certain limitations.
 For the 401(k) Plan, the Company matches a fixed portion of the employees' contributions.
 The 401(k) Plan contains an Employee Stock Ownership Plan feature under U.S. tax law.
-Approximately \$375 million of the 401(k) Plan's assets at December 31, 2012 and \$366 million at December 31, 2011 were invested in the Company's common stock.
+Approximately \$453 million of the 401(k) Plan's assets at December 31, 2013 and \$375 million at December 31, 2012 were invested in the Company's common stock.
 If a participant does not choose an investment direction for his or her future contributions, they are automatically invested in a BlackRock LifePath Portfolio that most closely matches the participant's expected retirement year.
-The cost of these defined contribution plans related to continuing operations was \$50 million in 2012 and \$48 million for 2011 and 2010.
+The cost of these defined contribution plans related to continuing operations was \$50 million in 2013, \$50 million in 2012 and \$48 million in 2011.
+In addition, the Company has a significant defined contribution plan in the U.K. The cost of the U.K. defined contribution plan was \$23 million, \$21 million and \$20 million in 2013, 2012 and 2011, respectively.
+As noted above, effective August 1, 2014, a newly formed defined contribution plan will replace the existing defined contribution and defined benefit plans with regard to future service.

-9. Stock Benefit Plans
+Stock Benefit Plans